cb4d/link-extractor/README.md

 5. Go through steps 1-5, using ktor instead of python along the way
   - ~~Step 1: Containerized link extractor script~~
   - ~~Step 2: Link extractor module with full uri and anchor text~~
-  - Step 3: Link Extractor API Service
+  - ~~Step 3: Link Extractor API Service~~
-6. Replace the scraper api service with one written in vertx
+  - Step 4: Link Extractor API and Web Front End Services
-7. Complete step 6 of the tutorial, swapping out the api service
+6. Complete step 6 of the tutorial, swapping out the api service with one written in vertx